particle-iot/docs/firmware/firmware.md

 - storing data for use after a hardware or software reset

-Finally, if you don't need the persistence of `retained` variables, you can consider them simply as 3KB of extra RAM to use.
+Finally, if you don't need the persistence of `retained` variables, you can consider them simply as extra RAM to use.

 ```C++
 // EXAMPLE USAGE